Coronavirus outbreaks at the Tokyo Olympics | Sports-Games

 The Tokyo 2020 Olympics, postponed for a year due to the coronavirus pandemic, will be held under unprecedented conditions and tight quarantine rules to prevent the spread of COVID-19 infections.

-Yet a number of cases have emerged involving athletes and other people involved with the Games.
-The following is a list to date, in chronological order.
+Yet several cases have emerged involving athletes and other people involved with the Games.
+The following is a date list, in chronological order.

 JUNE 20 - A coach with Uganda's squad tests positive on arrival at Narita airport and is quarantined at a government-designated facility.
 The rest of the team heads by bus for their host city, Izumisano near Osaka in western Japan.
 JUNE 23 - A Ugandan athlete tests positive, Izumisano officials said.